What is alcohol use disorder?

 How does alcohol affect the teenage brain?

-When teens drink, alcohol affects their brains in the short-term– but repeated drinking can also impact it down the road, especially as their brains grow and develop.
+When teens drink, alcohol affects their brains in the short-term, and repeated drinking can also have an impact on the brain down the road, especially as it grows and develops.

 Short-Term Consequences of Intoxication (being “drunk”):

-- A person is less aware that his/her behavior may be inappropriate or risky.
+- A person is less aware that his/her behavior may be inappropriate or unsafe.

-- A person may be more likely to engage in risky behavior, including drinking and driving, sexual activity (like unprotected sex) and aggressive or violent behavior.
+- A person may be more likely to engage in unsafe behavior, including drinking and driving, unsafe sexual behavior (like unprotected sex) and aggressive or violent behavior.

 - A person is less likely to recognize potential danger.

 - Research suggests that drinking during the teen years could interfere with normal brain development and change the brain in ways that: